evolution-gaming/kafka-flow/docs/overview.md

 )
 ```

+The `partitionFlowOf` parameter is discussed further in this document.

+### Metrics

-It is also possible to use predefined metrics from `kafka-flow-metrics` module
+It is possible to use predefined metrics from `kafka-flow-metrics` module
-by using one of the following methods.
-One which uses passed
+by using one of two standard methods, `withCollectorRegistry` or `withMetrics`.

-collector registry for the metrics and another, which uses precreated
+The first one uses passed collector registry for the metrics, while second uses
-`Metrics[F, TopicFlowOf]`.
+precreated `Metrics[F, TopicFlowOf]`.
 The difference is that the later allows having
 several instances of `TopicFlowOf` for different purposes, while
 collector registry variant will fail if initialized twice:
 ```scala mdoc